rockingaditya/Trex-Game/README.md

-# Trex-Game
+# trex
-Trex Game in Google Chrome
+Offline Game where trex jumps and runs over the obstacles.